 Understanding Horse Gaits

 There are two categories of horse gaits: natural and ambling gaits, which involve the coordination of the left hind leg, right hind leg, and forelegs.
 The four fundamental horse gaits are walk, trot, canter, and gallop, which involve the coordination of the right back leg, left hind leg, and forelegs.
+The biomechanics of different gaits can vary slightly between breeds and individuals, depending on their conformation and intended use.

 Natural vs. Artificial Gaits